 If you do need to sip beer just to help wash down your meal, you don't really have to offer a kompai! each time.
 Simply raising your glass and meeting eyes with someone is good enough.

-Telling an associate that they are tired is an extremely nice way of saying that they are a hard worker, have given their all, and deserve to go retire.
+Telling an associate that they are tired is an extremely nice way of saying they are a hard worker, have valiantly given their all, and deserve to go retire.
 Expressions such as these are a part of the culture of giving and saving face.
 Understanding the basics will greatly enhance your experience in Asia.

 Enjoy the cultural experience.
 Drinking in Japan is all about the group experience — including hangovers!